juliangruber/contre/README.md

 Continuously release from git repos into a github-style directory structure.

-_Due to a limitation of juliangruber/pushover, pushing multiple tags at once doesn't work_
+_Due to a current limitation of juliangruber/pushover tags have to be pushed seperately_

 ## Usage